fidian/phonydata/README.md

     require("phonydata/lib/locale/en-US").PhonyDataEnUs;  // Loads the US version of English

-This will set the words to match the language and country-specific information to change in order to try to match the country.
+This will set the words, addresses, phone numbers, and other generators to match the language and country-specific information to change in order to try to match the country.

 | Locale | Language | Country       |
 |--------|----------|---------------|